Pump-Priming for Person-Centred Multimorbidity Care in Africa (PAM)

 Building a living repository of strategic stakeholders

-We’re developing a dynamic, up-to-date network of the people who matter most—policymakers, clinicians, researchers, and community voices—who can lead, advocate for, and improve person-centred care.
+We’re developing a dynamic, regularly updated network of key stakeholders—policymakers, clinicians, researchers, and community voices—rooted in real African experiences, celebrating local expertise, fostering collaborations, and serving as a unifying platform to lead, advocate for, and improve person-centred, holistic care.

 Forming a powerful consortium